gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 db.movies.find( {title: 'Fight Club'})
 ```

-we can see that we have successfully "recovered" the document and that the `rating` is correctly set to 9.
+We can see that we have successfully "recovered" the document and that the `rating` is correctly set to 9.

 Therefore, the correct way to have updated the `rating` in the first place is